 Prior to employment, each employee will submit to a criminal background check as required by Education Code Section 44237.
-Prior to beginning work, all employees will be required to undergo a criminal background check prior to hiring through a LiveScan fingerprint process secured by the California Department of Justice.
+Prior to beginning work, all employees will be required to undergo a criminal background check prior to hiring through a LiveScan fingerprint process secured by the California Department of Justice and, if classified, the Federal Bureau of Investigation.
 These services will occur where the LiveScan service is offered.
 The Charter School will adhere to California laws including fingerprinting, drug testing, and prohibitions regarding the employment of persons who have been convicted of a violent or serious felony.

-All employees, and any volunteer who may have frequent or prolonged contact with students, must undergo a tuberculosis ("TB") risk assessment and/or examination (if necessary) and determined to be free of active tuberculosis within the period of 60 days prior to employment/service, or otherwise meet the requirements of Education Code Section 49406.
+All employees must undergo a tuberculosis ("TB") risk assessment and/or examination (if necessary) and be determined to be free of active tuberculosis within the period of 60 days prior to employment/service, or otherwise meet the requirements of Education Code Section 49406.
 Employees must also furnish proof of documents establishing legal employment status.
-The Executive Director and/or administrative designee will be responsible for monitoring and maintaining documentation of medical and criminal investigation clearances, as required by California and federal laws.
+The Superintendent and/or administrative designee will be responsible for monitoring and maintaining documentation of medical and criminal investigation clearances, as required by California and federal laws.

-The Executive Director will have the authority to recruit and interview candidates and make hiring recommendations to the governing board for approval.
+The Superintendent will have the authority to recruit and interview candidates and make hiring recommendations to the governing board for approval.

-The Executive Director and/or designee will have the responsibility of evaluating the performance of the teaching and administrative staff, and to review the results of the performance reviews with the governing board.
-The SOCS governing board has the right, if it so chooses, to review these performance reviews before they are delivered to the staff members.
+The Superintendent and/or designee will have the responsibility of evaluating the performance of the teaching and administrative staff, and to review the results of the performance reviews with the governing board.
+The SOCS-K governing board has the right, if it so chooses, to review these performance reviews before they are delivered to the staff members.

-The Executive Director and/or designee, with input from the SOCS governing board as applicable, will determine the criteria by which to judge the performance of employees prior to conducting a formal performance review.
-These criteria will be tied directly to SOCS's educational program goals and will utilize a performance review rubric.
+The Superintendent and/or designee, with input from the SOCS-K governing board as applicable, will determine the criteria by which to judge the performance of employees prior to conducting a formal performance review.
+These criteria will be tied directly to SOCS-K's educational program goals and will utilize a performance review rubric.
 The rubric will, among other criteria, be used to tie job reviews to relevant performance areas such as delineated in individual job descriptions, school and individual goals.

-The SOCS governing board will create the job and performance review of the Executive Director.
-The Executive Director's performance will be objectively evaluated based on school and student success as reflected in a predefined set of performance criteria.
+The SOCS-K governing board will create the job and performance review of the Superintendent.
+The Superintendent's performance will be objectively evaluated based on school and student success as reflected in a predefined set of performance criteria.